Sonu-kumar-singh-28/News-Reader-App/README.md

-🗞️ News Reader App
+# 🗞️ News-Reader-App

-News Reader App is a modern Android application designed to deliver real-time news, trending headlines, and personalized stories from around the world — all in a clean, responsive, and user-friendly interface.
-Built with a robust MVVM architecture, it ensures efficient performance, seamless data handling, and a delightful reading experience.
+Welcome to the repository for News Reader App, a modern Android application designed to deliver breaking news, trending headlines, and personalized stories from around the world — all in one place.
+Built with a clean MVVM architecture, this app ensures seamless data handling, efficient performance, and a delightful reading experience.

 ✨ Key Features

+Stay updated with the latest happenings using a powerful, intuitive interface:

-Real-Time News Updates: Fetch latest news from trusted sources using Retrofit and Coroutines.
+Real-Time News Updates: Fetches the latest and trending news from trusted sources using REST APIs and Retrofit.

-Category-Based Exploration: Access articles in categories like Technology, Sports, Health, Business, and Entertainment.
+Category-Based News: Explore stories from categories like Technology, Sports, Health, Business, and Entertainment.

-Offline Reading: Save favorite articles with Room Database and read them without an internet connection.
+Offline Reading (Room Database): Save your favorite articles for later and read them even without an internet connection.

-Powerful Search: Find specific articles or topics instantly using coroutine-based API search.
+Search Functionality: Quickly find specific articles or topics using coroutine-based API search.

-Secure Authentication: Firebase Authentication for email/password login.
-Bookmarks are synced across devices.
+Firebase Authentication:

+Register: Create a new account with your email and password.

+Login: Securely sign in with Firebase Auth.

+Bookmark Sync: Your saved articles stay linked with your account.

-Modern Navigation: Smooth multi-screen flow using Jetpack Navigation Component (Nav Graph).
+Modern Navigation: Powered by the Jetpack Navigation Component (Nav Graph) for a smooth, multi-screen flow.

 🛠️ Technology Stack
-Component	Technology	Purpose
+Component	Technology	Role
-Architecture	MVVM	Lifecycle-aware separation of UI and data for maintainable code Networking	Retrofit + Coroutines	Asynchronous, structured network calls for fetching news Local Storage	Room Database	Offline caching and persistent storage of articles Dependency Injection	Hilt / Dagger	Centralized dependency management across the app Navigation	Jetpack Navigation Component	Simplified and robust in-app navigation Authentication	Firebase Auth	Secure user registration and login API Source	NewsAPI.org / Custom REST Endpoint	Provides real-time news content
+Architecture	MVVM	Clean, lifecycle-aware data and UI separation Networking	Retrofit + Coroutines	Fetching news asynchronously with structured concurrency Local Storage	Room Database	Caching and offline article storage Dependency Injection	Hilt / Dagger	Managing app-wide dependencies Navigation	Jetpack Navigation Component	Simplified in-app navigation Authentication	Firebase Auth	Secure user login and registration API Source	NewsAPI.org or custom REST endpoint	Provides real-time news data 🚀 Getting Started

-Focus is on a clean, scalable architecture and modern Android best practices.

-🚀 Getting Started
 Prerequisites